mih/Psignifit-3.x/doc-src/WELCOME.rst

     * detection of outliers (potentially to be excluded)
     * new philosophy of defining the shape of the psychometric function allowing for considerably more flexibility in specifiing psychometric function models.

-The primary interface for Psignifit 3.0 is now `Python <http://www.python.org/>`_, instead of Matlab.
-In contrast to Matlab, Python is a complete programming language that supports virtually all features you might wish for.
+The preferred interface for Psignifit 3.0 is now `Python <http://www.python.org/>`_, but Matlab is also supported.
+In contrast to
+Matlab, Python is a complete programming language that supports virtually all features you might wish for.
 Python allows you to perform numerical computations as flexible and fast as in Matlab.
 In addition, Python provides features like object oriented programming and simple creation of graphical user interfaces.
 Python is easy to learn: even users with no prior programming experience can master Python within weeks.
 Finally Python is free to use because of its OSI-approved open source license.

-However, even though Python is similar to *Matlab*, it is not the same.
+However, even though Python is similar to **Matlab**, it is not the same.
 Therefore, we also plan to provide a Matlab version of Psignifit 3.0 with the first official release.
 However, we will not guarantee support for this toolbox in future releases and we encourage users to use the Python version as this will be up to date.